-The Academic Affairs Division has the primary responsible for implementing the mission of the College: Teaching/Learning, Research, and Public Service.
+The Academic Affairs Division has the primary responsible for implementing the mission of Morris Brown College: Teaching/Learning, Research, and Public Service.
 Thus, the Academic Affairs Division has the responsibility for all educational programs and services, as well as the development, implementation, and monitoring of academic policies and procedures.
-This division is responsible for recruiting, admissions to the College, and all student records as well as all Pre-College Programs.
+This division is responsible for recruiting, admissions to Morris Brown College, and all student records as well as all Pre-College Programs.